Declarative Sharing in Native Apps: Limitations¶

 All application roles referenced in the shared content must be predefined in the

-field in the manifest.- Object-level Roles
+rolesfield in the manifest.- Object-level roles

 Object roles must be subsets of their parent schema roles.